William Frederick Hafner founded his first toy company in 1901 in Chicago, Il.,

 any other source, while Hafner was unable to make much else.

-William Hafner's son John Hafner took over the company in 1933, but the elder Hafner stayed
+John Hafner took over the company in 1933, but William Hafner stayed

 involved with the company until his death in 1944.
 Hafner's son John took over completely in 1944

-and ran the company until 1951 when he sold it to All Metal Products Company, the makers of
+and ran the company until 1951 when he sold it to All Metal Products Company, of Wyandotte, Mi and New York, NY.

 In a 1992 interview, John Hafner said he was glad to get out of the business, citing increased difficulty